 There is an International airport between Split and Trogir.
 So you can go both ways and rent a sailboat.

-The island of Hvar lies between the islands Brač, Vis and Korčula.
-Hvar is located at the center of the Adriatic sailing routes, which has made it an important base for commanding trade up and down the Adriatic, across to Italy and throughout the wider Mediterranean.
+The island of Hvar lies between the islands of Brač, Vis and Korčula.
+Hvar is located at the centre of the Adriatic sailing routes, which has made it an important base for commanding trade up and down the Adriatic, across to Italy and throughout the wider Mediterranean.

 Hvar is called the “island of lavender” and the “island with the sunniest days”.
 On Hvar are the two most famous winemaking zones in Croatia.
 Vineyards in the south are famous for red wines produced from the Plavac Mali grape.
 Part of the island between Stari Grad and Jelsa is famous for its white wines.